What is TCM Acupuncture? Unveiling Traditional Chinese Medicine in Colorado Springs

 Digestive Issues

 Acupuncture is sometimes used to treat digestive issues such as acid reflux, irritable bowel syndrome (IBS), and constipation.
 It works by stimulating the digestive system and reducing inflammation in the gut.
-For example, studies have shown that acupuncture can effectively reduce symptoms of IBS, such as abdominal pain and bloating.
+Studies have shown that acupuncture can effectively reduce symptoms of IBS, such as abdominal pain and bloating.

 Women’s Health Issues